-Working in partnership with parents/ guardians helps to safeguard children.
-The BB sees the welfare of children as paramount and therefore seeks to form positive relationships between leaders and parents to encourage mutual trust and support and so has developed a policy for working in partnership with parents/guardians.
+Working in partnership with parents/ guardians helps to safeguard children and young people.
+The BB sees the welfare of children and young people as paramount and therefore seeks to form positive relationships between leaders and parents to encourage mutual trust and support and so has developed a policy for working in partnership with parents/guardians.